There's no pizza like sourdough pizza! With a crispy, chewy crust that is perfectly charred on top and bottom and loaded with all the good stuff.

 To freeze unbaked pizza dough, form the dough into 4 balls.
 Coat them with oil to prevent sticking and place each one into an individual freezer bag.
 Make sure to remove any air from the bag.
 Store in the freezer for up to 3 months.

 When ready to use, thaw the dough in your refrigerator for 12 hours or overnight.
 Once you're ready to bake, remove the dough from the refrigerator and bring it to room temperature.
 Shape the pizza crust and bake according to the directions.

 - Shape the crust and cook in the cast iron skillet over medium-high heat for 5-6 minutes.
 Finish under the broiler for 1-2 minutes.

-- Let cool and freeze in a freezer-safe bags between sheets of parchment paper.
+- Let cool and freeze in a freezer-safe bag between sheets of parchment paper.

-To bake a frozen crust, preheat oven to 400 degrees.
-Remove the crust from the freezer, place on a baking sheet and add desired toppings.
-(There's no need to defrost.)
-Bake until crust is golden and toppings are cooked through, about 15-20 minutes.
+- When ready to bake, preheat your oven to 400°F (204°C).
+Remove the crust from the freezer and place on a baking sheet.
+(No need to thaw.)
+Add desired toppings.
+Bake for about 15-20 minutes or until the crust is golden and toppings are cooked through.

 Other sourdough recipes you may like: